 The parade ground is a level surface, covered in gravel, and there are no railings between visitors and the men and horses mounting the guard.

-The St. James Palace detachement of the Old Guard march down the Mall to Buckingham Palace.
+The St. James Palace detachment of the Old Guard, normally led by a Band, march down The Mall to Buckingham Palace.

-The New Guard will march along Birdcage Walk, from Wellington Barracks to the Palace.
+The New Guard, led by a Band, will march along Birdcage Walk, from Wellington Barracks to the Palace.

 Maps, showing the routes 'The Guards' take before, during and after the Changing the Guard ceremony at Buckingham Palace, can be found here.